cellworld/CellReports_2023/README.md

 ```

 ## Python library installation
-All the python libraries are available in pypi and can be installed using pip.
+All the python libraries are available in pypi and can be installed using pip, e.g:

 ```shell
 pip install cellworld